-- 1. Provide a program of operations, including an implementation schedule for new or modified services, and a program budget for CTSA coordinated and consolidated social service transportation services for the program year, July 1, 2017 through June 30, 2018. - 2.
+- 1. Provide a program of operations, including an implementation schedule for new or modified services, and a program budget for CTSA coordinated and consolidated social service transportation services for the program year, July 1, 2018 through June 30, 2019. - 2.
 Serve as a resource document for local elected officials, social service agencies, and citizens. - 3.
 Demonstrate the CTSA's compliance with Section 99275.5 of the Public Utilities Code concerning Article 4.5 claim evaluation criteria and required findings, and with the Fresno COG Assembly Bill 120 Action Plan (adopted February 1982). - 4.
-Document efforts to improve coordination and consolidation of social service transportation services in order to: - Demonstrate compliance with Chapter 1120 of the 1979 California Statutes by addressing and substantiating which of the coordination benefits specifically listing in the legislation should be pursued by the CTSA. - b.
+Document efforts to improve coordination and consolidation of social service transportation services in order to: - a.
+Demonstrate compliance with Chapter 1120 of the 1979 California Statutes by addressing and substantiating which of the coordination benefits specifically listing in the legislation should be pursued by the CTSA. - b.
 Create additional opportunities to utilize supplemental grant funding available from federal and state assistance programs to support social service transportation services by demonstrating that "coordination criteria" have been met.

-Operational concerns for FY18 include:
+Operational concerns for FY19 include:

-- Continued coordination for elderly and disabled riders between the fixed route and demand responsive services; - Additional demand for service to newly expanded service areas to the northwest and northeast, especially the Harlan Ranch area and southeast urban area; - Design and construction of a new transit facility with offices; - Final programming and launch of electronic farebox project in concert with Fresno Area Express; - Purchase of three replacement buses for Stageline service; - Purchase of one replacement bus for Round Up service; - Purchase of additional vans for Round Up service; - Replacement of aging on-board bus video camera systems; - Consider the addition of real-time bus locator technology accessible by passengers via smartphone app and via transit website; - Coordination with the City of Fresno to transfer passengers between paratransit services to/from Clovis for Fresno residents: - Continue to enforce the new no-show policy in an effort to reduce the number of no-shows and late cancellations on Roundup in order to improve efficiency.
+- Continued coordination for elderly and disabled riders between the fixed route and demand responsive services; - Additional demand for service to newly expanded service areas to the northeast and southeast, especially the Harlan Ranch area and Loma Vista urban area; - Design and construction of a new transit facility with offices; - Final programming and launch of electronic farebox project in concert with Fresno Area Express; - Purchase of five replacement buses for Stageline to be put into service during FY18/19; - Purchase of three replacement buses for Round Up to be put into service during FY18/19; - Consider the addition of real-time bus locator technology accessible by passengers via smartphone app and via transit website; - Coordination with the City of Fresno to transfer passengers between paratransit services to/from Clovis for Fresno residents; - Continue to enforce the new no-show policy in an effort to reduce the number of no-shows and late cancellations on Roundup in order to improve efficiency. - Begin to assess and evaluate the operational considerations of the receipt of federal transit funding.